How to Pick, Clean, and Cook (Fry) Morel Mushrooms1:48 PM

 Fry them in a skillet or cast-iron pan with vegetable oil until golden brown and "sputtering."
 Serve hot.
 These are the best!

 Have you ever searched for morel mushrooms?
 They are a treat, aren't they?
+Learning how to cook morel mushrooms is much easier than finding them.

 Like this?
 Sign up for our weekly newsletter and get more of the goodness, plus exclusive giveaway offers!